 Depending on the severity of your hammertoe deformity, and whether it’s flexible or rigid, your hammertoe can lead to:

-The specially trained podiatrists at Great Lakes Foot and Ankle Institute PC offer plenty of hammertoe treatment solutions, so you can restore your normal toe alignment and resolve discomfort.
+The specially trained podiatrists at Great Lakes Foot and Ankle Institute offer plenty of hammertoe treatment solutions, so you can restore your normal toe alignment and resolve discomfort.

 Most conservative non-surgical hammertoe therapies can provide effective relief.
-Your hammertoe treatment plan from Great Lakes Foot and Ankle Institute PC may include:
+Your hammertoe treatment plan from Great Lakes Foot and Ankle Institute may include:

 Occasionally, surgery is the ideal solution for permanently correcting a hammertoe and relieving chronic hammertoe issues.
-The foot and ankle surgeons at Great Lakes Foot and Ankle Institute PC use minimally invasive techniques to release rigid tissues and realign your toe joint, so you won’t have to live another day with hammertoe discomfort.
+The foot and ankle surgeons at Great Lakes Foot and Ankle Institute use minimally invasive techniques to release rigid tissues and realign your toe joint, so you won’t have to live another day with hammertoe discomfort.

-Start your hammertoe treatment at Great Lakes Foot and Ankle Institute PC by booking a consultation today.
+Start your hammertoe treatment at Great Lakes Foot and Ankle Institute by booking a consultation today.
 Click on the online scheduler or call your nearest office to book.